okyeron/OMX-27/Docs.md

 __"White keys" (bottom row)__

-Step Keys - These are your sequencer step on/off keys.
+Sequencer Step Keys - These are your sequencer step on/off keys.

 Hold a key (long press) to access parameters for that step.
-This is "Note Select".
+This is "Note Select / Step Parameters".
+F1 + Step Key is also a quick shortcut.

 ---